guansss/pixi-live2d-display/README.md

 For Cubism 2.1, you need `live2d.min.js`.
-It's no longer downloadable from the official site [since 2019/9/4](https://help.live2d.com/en/other/other_20/), but can be found [here](https://github.com/dylanNew/live2d/tree/master/webgl/Live2D/lib), and with a [CDN link](http://cdn.jsdelivr.net/gh/dylanNew/live2d/webgl/Live2D/lib/live2d.min.js) that you'll probably need.
+It's no longer downloadable from the official site [since 2019/9/4](https://help.live2d.com/en/other/other_20/), but can be found [here](https://github.com/dylanNew/live2d/tree/master/webgl/Live2D/lib), and with a [CDN link](https://cdn.jsdelivr.net/gh/dylanNew/live2d/webgl/Live2D/lib/live2d.min.js) that you'll probably need.

-#### Individual bundles
+#### Individual Bundles

 The plugin provides individual bundles for each Cubism version to reduce your app's size when you just want to use one of the versions.